 Interactive web map

 The main goal of this project was to analyze all the perennial rivers and streams within the Yakama Nation Reservation and generate spatially explicit outputs to help Yakama Nation biologists effectively identify where nuisance beaver can be relocated, where ‘Living with Beaver’ strategies may be needed and where beaver can be used for watershed restoration efforts.
-Further information concerning the scope of this project can be found on the brat.riverscaps.xyz website for the Yakama Nation Reservation BRAT folder.
+Further information concerning the scope of this project can be found on the BRAT website in the Yakama Nation Reservation BRAT folder.

 Customizations for this project